realworldocaml/book/book/testing/README.md

 ### End-to-end tests

-One of the nice properties of the testing done in the previous example is that the tests were entirely deterministic, and didn't depend on the system or any system resources.
+The expect tests we've seen so far have been self-contained, not doing any IO or interacting with system resources.
+As a result, these tests are fast to run and entirely deterministic.

-That's a great ideal, but it's not always achievable, and sometimes, you want to write tests.
+That's a great ideal, but it's not always achievable, especially when you want to run more end-to-end tests of your program.
+But expect tests are still a useful tool for such tests.

 ## Property testing with Quickcheck